PDF(13.4 KB) View with Adobe Reader on a variety of devices

 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-This document describes the Master Election process in a VPN load-balancing scenario with the Cisco 5500-X Series Adaptive Security Appliance (ASA).
+This document describes the Director Election process in a VPN load-balancing scenario with the Cisco 5500-X Series Adaptive Security Appliance (ASA).

 There are no specific requirements for this document.

 The information in this document is based on the Cisco ASA 5500-X that runs software Version 9.2.